MaeveHughes/Yay-for-Yoga/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - Once logged into the GitHub repository, navigate to the Settings tab.
+  - Scroll down the page until you reach github pages.
+  - Pages settings now has its own dedicated tab.
+Click on check it out here.
-  - From the source section drop-down menu, select "Master Branch".
+  - Drop down at the source and select main.
-  - The page will be automatically refreshed.
-  - The site will be now published.
+  - Click save and your site has now been published.

   ## Credits